Answers to frequently asked questions about the Data Validation Multi-Select Premium (Data Entry Popup) product from Contextures.

 In the next screen shot, the Name Manager (on the Ribbon, Formulas tab) is open, and the MonthList is highlighted.

-The workbooks in the Data Validation Multi Select Premium (DVMSP) kit are licensed for one user, so those workbooks cannot be shared with others.
+DVMSP Kit Workbooks: The workbooks in the Data Validation Multi Select Premium (DVMSP) kit are licensed for one user, so files in the kit cannot be shared with others.
+You can build an unlimited number of Excel workbooks with the kit that you purchased.

 In columns that are set up for single selection, the list will close automatically, after you make a selection.
 If you would prefer to keep the list open, follow these steps to change that setting: